Menu

 If a copy of the written agreement is not provided within 20 days, the tenant's duty to pay rent is suspended.

-• Standard Conditions
+• the Standard Conditions

-• date the agreement was made
+• the date the agreement was made

-• address for service and telephone number of the landlord or agent and an emergency contact number
+• the address for service and telephone number of the landlord or agent and an emergency contact number

-• start date and, if tenancy is for a fixed term, end date (otherwise it will be considered a monthly tenancy)
+• the start date and, if tenancy is for a fixed term, end date (otherwise it will be considered a monthly tenancy)

-• amount of rent, when it is due and whether it changes with the number of people living there (if so, by how much)
+• the amount of rent, when it is due and whether it changes with the number of people living there (if so, by how much)

 If the contact information is not provided as required, the tenant's duty to pay rent is suspended.
 The Office of Residential Tenancies (ORT) recommends that landlords also provide tenants with a copy of the Standard Conditions even when the rental agreement is not in writing.